mdfriberg/APS699-Sp2026/README.md

    - `git pull`

 ### JupyterLab login
-4. Log in to your JupyterLab account at https://jupyter.cas.hamptonu.edu.
+4. Log in to your JupyterLab account.
 5. Open a terminal inside JupyterLab.

 ### Python and libraries check